Because we LOVE it!

 11. Nature Is A Great Teacher

-Nature has so much to teach us, from actual biology and species-identification to handling life experiences such as birth and death and even how to teach wild kids about sex education without embarrassment.
+Nature has so much to teach us, from actual biology and species-identification to handling life experiences such as birth and death and even how wildlife can teach wild kids about things such as sex education without embarrassment.

 Science Says So